awslabs/yesiscan/README.md

 It also handles java `.jar` files since those are basically zip files in disguise.

+#### gzip

+The gzip iterator can decompress gzip files.
+While the gzip format allows multistream so that multiple files could exist inside one .gzip file, this is not currently supported and probably not desired here.
+This does what you expect and can match extensions like `.gz`, `.gzip`, and even `.tgz`.
+In the last case it will create a new file with a `.tar` extension so that the tar iterator can open it cleanly.

 #### http

 The http iterator can download files from http sources.
 Because many git sources